surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Premium Core and provides maintenance free XML feeds for each WordPress language (aka locale).
+The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).

 There are no add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.

-A suppported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on also retrieves custom product information entered in the WordPress editor Document SSO metabox.
-WooCommerce variations and product attributes are fully supported.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
+WooCommerce variations and additional WooCommerce product attributes are fully supported.

 **Google Merchant Feed per Language:**

-There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.
-For example: `/merchant-feed/en_US.xml`.
+There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language (see the SSO &gt; Google Merchant Feed page).

 <!-- /about -->